 FORTY DAYS OF LIFE

 The Archdiocese of Hartford .is observing its seventh 40 Days of Life Campaign.
-It began on Wednesday, September 24th and runs through Sunday, November 2nd.
 Holy Spirit is participating.
-Our participation includes a 24-hour period of Eucharistic adoration, beginning with our weekly period of adoration on Tuesday, October 21st at 6:00 pm, and ending at 6:00 pm on Wednesday, October 22nd.
-Also, concurrent with this Eucharistic period of prayer and devotion, Wednesday, October 22nd, from 6:00 am through 6:00 pm, volunteers from our parish and friends will keep a 12 hour prayerful, peaceful and respectful vigil of protest at the Hartford Hospital GYN Center, 1 Main Street, Hartford, where abortions are performed.
+Our participation includes a 24-hour period of Eucharistic adoration, beginning with our weekly adoration this Tuesday, October 21st at 6:00 pm, and ending at 6:00 pm on Wednesday, October 22nd.
+Also, concurrent with this Eucharistic period of prayer and devotion, Wednesday, October 22nd, from 6:00 am through 6:00 pm, volunteers from our parish and friends will keep a 12 hour prayerful, peaceful and respectful vigil of protest at the Hartford Hospital GYN Center.
 Sign up lists are now available at the main entrance of the church for volunteers to participate in both activities, the Eucharistic vigil and the protest vigil.
-October 22nd, Is also the observance, for the first time, of Pope St. John Paul II, probably the strongest anti-abortion proponent of our time.
-We live in in a dangerous time when religious liberty is being diminished.
-Christians are being murdered, and millions of unborn babies have been and are at risk of being aborted worldwide.
-Last year 66 babies were saved in Hartford during the 40 Days of Life.
-Ask your friends from other churches to join us.
+Parking for participants will be available at St. Peter’s Church, Hartford.
+Vouchers will be provided.
+October 22nd, Is also the first time observance of the feast day of Pope St. John Paul II, one of the strongest anti-abortion proponents of our time.
+The Adoration will conclude with a Holy Hour and Rosary meditation of Pope John Paul’s mysteries of light, and concluding with the Divine Mercy Chaplet. (led by Deacon Joe Guzauckas).
 If you would like more information, please call Eleanore Marchand, 860-667-7660 or Sharon Morrison 860-666-5961.